-- 1. Make sure that the Background spell checking option on the Language property sheet in the Tools > Options dialog box is checked. - 2.
+- Make sure that the Use background spell checking option on the Language tab in the Tools > Options dialog box is checked. - 2.
 Type "sd" and press the space bar. - 3.
 TextMaker now underlines "sd" in red, since it is an unknown word.
 Click on this word with the right mouse button to open the context menu. - 4.
 Select the Create SmartText Entry command from the context menu. - 5.
 Type "sales department". - 6.
 Confirm with OK.